imansadegh/Ansible/README.md

-sudo apt update
+'sudo apt update'
-sudo apt install ansible
+'sudo apt install ansible'
 ### 2. Installing Ansible on CentOS and RHEL:
 Open a terminal and run the following commands: